Surfing in Sri Lanka

 The official surf season on the South Coast is from the end of October to early April.
 This is also the dry season, with offshore winds making clean waves.
 From June onward, the season shifts up the Southeast Coast toward Arugam Bay, which by then becomes extremely crowded.
 But here is the secret: Around Talalla, April to October is actually the time of year that brings the most consistent swells; it is the onshore winds that can be a problem during this time, so get out in the morning for the best chance of catching offshore winds.

-At Talalla House we facilitate surfboard rental, surf instructors and transportation.
+At Talalla House we facilitate surfboard rental, surf instructors and transportation for our staying guests.